stjepanjurekovic/awesome-postgres/README.md

 ### Books

 * [PostGIS in Action, Third Edition](https://www.manning.com/books/postgis-in-action-third-edition) - A book about writing spatial queries for PostgreSQL.
+* [Just Use Postgres!](https://www.manning.com/books/just-use-postgres) - A book about how to get the most out of the PostgreSQL database.

 ### Articles

 * [What PostgreSQL has over other open source SQL databases: Part I](https://www.compose.com/articles/what-postgresql-has-over-other-open-source-sql-databases/)